The History & Future Of Vasectomy

 Vasectomy to Improve Quality of Life

-Claims of reduced fatigue, increased sexual drive, and vigor made one-sided vasectomy quite popular!
+Claims of reduced fatigue, increased sexual drive, and vigour made one-sided vasectomy quite popular!

 In 1938, E.D.
 Twyman and C.S Nelson performed the first Vasectomy Anastomosis (vasectomy reversal) on a man that had become depressed after his vasectomy.
 The reversal was performed four years after his first voluntary operation.
 It was deemed a success as the patient went on to father children.
 In 1945, C.S.
 Cameron reported in the Journal of the American Medical Association on a successful reversal operation performed five years after the initial procedure.
 Medicine was proving that the procedure could be reversed in some cases.